Kristopher-Ray/polaris-us.org/content/updates/arsenal-of-bureaucracy-how-to-fix-the-u-s-arms-sales-bottleneck.md

 featured: false
 title: "Arsenal of Bureaucracy: How to Fix the U.S. Arms Sales Bottleneck"
 date: 2025-07-03T03:45:57.506Z
-summary: Despite all of President Trump’s massive wins, U.S. national security is on the brink of crisis.
-Why?
-Our arms sales system is broken—and time is running out to fix it.
-Our latest report outlines what America must do to reverse the damage and win the new Cold War.
+summary: Of all the swampish processes in Washington, none may do more damage to our national security—or our pocketbook—than the Foreign Military Sales (FMS) system.
+Designed for a different era, FMS is paralyzed by outdated regulations and bloated bureaucracy, leaving trusted allies waiting years for critical weapons while China races ahead.
+Our latest report lays out how President Trump can reverse the damage, rebuild American deterrence, and win the new Cold War.
 cta: Read More →
 categories:
   - Newsroom